-We are a pioneer and leading provider of cloud software for contact centers, facilitating over three billion interactions between our more than 2,000 clients and their customers per year.
+We are a pioneer and leading provider of cloud software for contact centers, facilitating approximately three billion interactions between our more than 2,000 clients and their customers per year.
 We believe we achieved this leadership position through our expertise and technology, which has empowered us to help organizations of all sizes transition from legacy on-premise contact center systems to our cloud solution.
-Our solution, which is comprised of our Virtual Contact Center ("VCC") cloud platform and applications, allows simultaneous management and optimization of customer interactions across voice, chat, email, web, social media and mobile channels, either directly or through our application programming interfaces.
+Our solution, which is comprised of our VCC cloud platform and applications, allows simultaneous management and optimization of customer interactions across voice, chat, email, web, social media and mobile channels, either directly or through our APIs.
 Our VCC cloud platform routes each customer interaction to an appropriate agent resource, and delivers relevant customer data to the agent in real-time to optimize the customer experience.
 Unlike legacy on-premise contact center systems, our solution requires minimal up-front investment and can be rapidly deployed and adjusted depending on our client's requirements.

 Since founding our business in 2001, we have focused exclusively on delivering cloud contact center software.
 We initially targeted smaller contact center opportunities with our telesales team and, over time, invested in expanding the breadth and depth of the functionality of our cloud platform to meet the evolving requirements of our clients.
 In 2009, we made a strategic decision to expand our market opportunity to include larger contact centers.
 This decision drove further investments in research and development and the establishment of our field sales team to meet the requirements of these larger contact centers.
 We believe this shift has helped us diversify our client base while significantly enhancing our opportunity for future revenue growth.
 To complement these efforts, we have also focused on building client awareness and driving adoption of our solution through marketing activities, which include internet advertising, digital marketing campaigns, social marketing, trade shows, industry events and telemarketing.
-In June 2014, we introduced our Summer Release 2014 that includes new native multichannel applications that support social, mobile, chat and email interactions.
-The new multichannel capabilities are powered by Five9 Connect, an intelligent technology layer that helps contact centers evaluate, prioritize and route requests.
-Five9 Connect also provides more mobility for supervisors and enables customized monitoring and reporting.